 New Weird Australia

 An email focused on new Australian music.
+Appropriately given it’s discussing audio content, posts often tie in with podcast episodes.

 Freelancing can be lonely.
 If you’re in that space, this occasional email might help you.
+Rebekah shares her personal struggles in a very readable and open style.

 A bias towards politics, this one could replace your Fairfax read.
 Professional journalism on display here.
+Published daily.

 This is an Australian business web site that produces several different email newsletters, one daily, others weekly.
 Doesn’t have a lot of personality, but a great way to keep up with the Australian business scene.